This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 MRI and CT Scan

-The most common tests used to detect brain damage are magnetic resonance imaging (MRI) and a computed tomography (CT) scan.
+Magnetic resonance imaging (MRI) and a computed tomography (CT) scan are the most common tests used to detect brain damage.
 These tests are usually undertaken once other evaluations, such as a developmental evaluation, are complete.

 An MRI uses radio wave energy and a magnetic field to take images of the baby’s brain.
 The images allow doctors to determine if the infant has brain abnormalities or lesions.
 A CT scan takes X-rays of the infant’s brain so that doctors can study its structure for abnormalities.